Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 The best way to address losing a dog is to ensure it never happens.
 Or, at the very least, taking steps to reduce the possibility that it does.

-To prevent your Golden Retriever from getting lost, use a high-quality collar and leash on walks.
+Use a high-quality collar and leash on walks to prevent your Golden Retriever from getting lost.
 Equip the collar with a dog tag and GSP tracker, license your dog and consider microchipping.
 Escape-proof your yard and monitor doors when leaving the house and car.
 Teach your dog recall, so it comes when asked.

 Taking these steps before your Golden Retriever is lost will increase your chances that the dog will be recovered swiftly.
 A high-quality collar and leash, dog tags, and licensing your dog are the most important, so at a minimum, make sure you at least do those.